IEEE 802.1aq: Shortest Path Bridging-VID

-Shortest Path bridging enables shortest path trees for VLAN Bridges all IEEE 802.1 data planes and SPB is the term used in general.
-Recently there has been a lot of focus on SPBM as explained due to its ability to control the new PBB data plane and leverage certain capabilities such as removing the need to do B-MAC learning and automatically creating individual (unicast) and group (multicast) Trees.
-SPBV was actually the original project that endeavored to enable Ethernet VLANs to better utilize mesh networks.

-A primary feature of Shortest Path bridging is the ability to use Link State IS-IS to learn network topology.
-In SPBV the mechanism used to identify the tree is to use a different Shortest Path VLAN ID (VID) for each source bridge.
-The IS-IS topology is leveraged both to allocate unique SPVIDs and to enable shortest path forwarding for individual and group addresses.
-Originally targeted for small low configuration networks SPB grew into a larger project encompassing the latest provider control plane for SPBV and harmonizing the concepts of Ethernet data plane.
-Proponents of SPB believe that Ethernet can leverage link state and maintain the attributes that have made Ethernet one of the most encompassing data plane transport technologies.
-When we refer to Ethernet it is the layer 2 frame format defined by IEEE 802.3 and IEEE 802.1.
-Ethernet VLAN bridging IEEE 802.1Q is the frame forwarding paradigm that fully supports higher level protocols such as IP.
+A primary feature of Shortest Path Bridging is the ability to use link state IS-IS to learn network topology.
+In SPBV the mechanism used to identify the tree is to use a different Shortest Path VLAN ID (SPVID) for each source bridge.
+The IS-IS topology is used both to allocate unique SPVIDs and to enable shortest path forwarding for individual and group addresses.
+Originally targeted for small, low-configuration networks, SPB grew into a larger project encompassing the latest provider control plane for SPBV and harmonizing the concepts of Ethernet's data plane.